Poona Community Enhancement & Infrastructure Planning

 • Native Title (Claim #2) extends to the waters which will likely require negotiation before dredging.

-Given the above, the timeframe is likely to be quite protracted.
 In addition, while we may at some point in the future achieve better tidal access, we will though still have a ramp severely exposed to wind (facing prevailing southeast winds without any form of protection).

 Return to Timeline Beginning Return to previous section Return to Top